The era of Yemeni domination of trade routes and much sought-after export products – such as frankincense, myrrh, and coffee – is long gone.

 The reason for the abundance of qat shrubs is that qat is a cash crop; its value is fully half the value of all cash crops.
 It yields far more profit than other crops, accounting for an estimated 25 percent of GDP.
 Qat production and trade provide rural households with important additional income and employ an estimated 20 percent of the working population.
 As qat is produced outside the formal economy, reliable figures are hard to come by and should be seen as only rough estimates.

 Methods of qat cultivation have improved, and better varieties have become available through selection.
 As a result, qat can now be harvested up to six times a year, compared to twice a year in the past.
-The intensive cultivation consumes large amounts of costly water, and the owners of pumps are taking an increasing share of the profits.
+The intensive cultivation consumes large amounts of costly water, and pumps are taking an increasing share of the profits.

 It is estimated that qat production uses as much as 80 percent of all irrigation water and 40 percent of all the water used in Yemen.
 As rainfall does not refill groundwater reservoirs at the same rate as it is pumped out of the ground, water is rapidly becoming scarce.

 Whereas traditional qat production used no fertilizers or pesticides, today’s intensive cultivation requires large amounts of chemicals.
 According to a recent study, qat production consumes 80 percent of all pesticides used in Yemen.
-The result is degradation and contamination of the soil and of surface groundwater.
+The result is degradation and contamination of the soil and surface groundwater.

 A recent study revealed that 80 percent of all men using qat experience sexual impotence.